sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/docs/api_SFE_QUAD_Menu.md

 ### getMenuVariablesMaxLen()

-Retrun the likely maximum combined length of a full menu item (including min and max values if present).
+Returns the likely maximum combined length of a full menu item (including min and max values if present).
 This is used to determine how much memory should be allocated to hold a menu item in CSV format.

 ```c++